All Products

 After a pay-as-you-go instance is stopped manually or automatically due to an overdue payment, am I still charged for the instance?

-Manual instance stop: You can use the ECS console or call the StopInstance operation to stop a running pay-as-you-go instance.
+• Manual instance stop: You can stop a running pay-as-you-go instance in the ECS console or by calling the StopInstance operation.
 When the instance is stopped, it enters the Stopped state.
-How stopped pay-as-you-go instances are billed depends on their network types.
+A stopped pay-as-you-go instance is billed based on the network types and whether economical mode is enabled for the instance.

-• If economical mode is enabled, billing for pay-as-you-go instances begins when the instances are created, and billing for some instance resources stops when the instances enter the Stopped state and resumes when the instances are restarted.
-When a pay-as-you-go instance is stopped in economical mode, billing stops only for the computing resources (vCPUs and memory) and static public IP address of the instance and continues for other resources, such as the disks and EIP.
+• If economical mode is enabled, a pay-as-you-go instance starts to be billed when the instance is created, and billing for specific instance resources stops when the instance enters the Stopped state and resumes when the instance is restarted.
+When a pay-as-you-go instance is stopped in economical mode, billing for the computing resources (vCPUs and memory) and static public IP address of the instance stops and billing for other resources, such as the disks and EIP, continues.
 For more information, see Economical mode.

-• If economical mode is disabled, billing for pay-as-you-go instances continues when they enter the Stopped state.
+• If economical mode is disabled, billing for pay-as-you-go instances continues even if they are in the Stopped state.

 • Classic network: Pay-as-you-go instances in the classic network are billed regardless of whether they are in the Stopped state.